 If you’re looking for more free things to do in Devon with an arty slant, go search of some of the county’s interesting sculptures and monuments, like Damien Hirst’s 66ft tall Verity at Ilfracombe, the Pilgrim in Dartmouth and the many military memorials on Plymouth Hoe.

-There are plenty of play parks in Devon’s towns.
+There are plenty of play parks in Devon’s towns and some awesome adventure playgrounds.

-Explore Exeter with a Red Coat Guided Tour.
+Explore Exeter with a Red Coat Guided Tour – they are fact filled and free.
 There are several on offer lasting from 90 minutes to two hours.
+Book your place in advance.

 There’s also parkland in the Saltram estate near Plymouth and Buckland Abbey on Dartmoor.
 You can explore both for the price of parking in the National Trust car park.